mderyabin/polynomial-calc/README.md

 # CMake Options

-To use non-default CMake options you should initialize project using the following command
+To use non-default CMake options you should initialize the project using the following command
 ```
 cmake .. -DCMAKE_OPTION=VALUE
 ```